Find out what you need to do in the event of a fire.

 First Aid help

 You can easily identify first aid trained staff in an emergency by their green high-visibility jackets.

 Learn more about what to do in a medical emergency and get first aid advice.

 At the beginning of each semester the University conducts trial fire evacuations.

 This is an essential safety requirement to ensure that occupants of the building become familiar with the evacuation procedures.

 Unlike many other organisations that only activate sounders, we check that our buildings’ entire fire protection systems are fully functional and test them as if it were the real activation.
 This means we can identify faults and resolve them immediately.

-For more details, read the University's Emergency Evacuation policy.
+For more details, read the University's Evacuation webpage.

 Alternatively, you can contact Health, Safety and Wellbeing.